garrrrido/vr-masking-tools/README.md

 **Flags:**

 - `--center-crop` : (default: disabled) Crops 10% from each side of the video before masking.
-Since FISHEYE190 video is 2 circles, I **highly recommend** using this flag.
+I **highly recommend** using this flag.
 It results in **70% faster masking** and **-50% VRAM usage**.
-I would only not enable it if the video's subject often gets close to the up/down left/right edges of the circle
+I would only not enable it if the video's subject often gets close to the up/down left/right edges of the circles

 - `--mask-height` : (default: 1280, min: 640, max: 1600) Height of the mask in pixels.
 It accepts multiples of 16.
 My recommendation is leaving it at the default 1280.
 Below that, you'll get faster masking but lower mask quality.
 Above that, you'll get marginal improvements at significantly slower speeds